Stuffing

 Hydraulic stuffer

 The lid is raised and the meat mass is loaded.
-Knee operated switch supplies hydraulic pressure to the piston which forces meat up to the stuffing tube.
+Knee-operated switch supplies hydraulic pressure to the piston, forcing meat into the stuffing tube.

 Hydraulic stuffer